 ENV630 Transforming Systems (3)

-An introduction to general and living systems theory as an effective paradigm for engaging in change processes at different scales in both biological and social domains.
-Particular attention is given to how systems of all scales transform into new systems, leading to an exploration of environmental, social, and cultural change processes.
-The course provides interwoven strands of information, theory, and application from the sociocultural, ecological, spiritual, political, economic, and personal/contemplative spheres.
-Theory is anchored in lived experience through personal and group work, field learning in the social and natural sciences, and problem-solving.
+An immersion in general and living systems theory in the context of earth as a living system.
+Systems theory offers an effective paradigm for engaging in change processes at different scales in both biological and social domains.
+Particular attention is given to how systems of all scales---personal, societal and ecological---transform, leading to an exploration of environmental, social, and cultural change processes.
+Theory is anchored in lived experience through personal and group work, applied research, and problem-solving.
 Required for MA Resilient Leadership: Sustainable Systems track; Elective for MA Resilient Leadership: Climate Justice track.

 ENV618 Groups as Living Systems (3)